Maud Rosenbaum: Biography

-She was the daughter of a wealthy shoe manufacturer Emmanual Rosenbaum.
+She was the daughter of Emmanual Rosenbaum, a wealthy shoe manufacturer.
 In 1927, she married Baron Giacomo Giorgio Levi in Paris and later moved to Rome; the couple had a daughter.
-In Italy, Baroness Levi became a prominent tennis player, and in 1930, she returned to the United States to compete in tennis.
-By 1933. she won four tennis titles, including the New York State Tennis Championship.
+In Italy, Baroness Levi became a prominent tennis player, and in 1930 she returned to the United States to compete in tennis.
+By 1933 she had won four tennis titles, including the New York State Tennis Championship.
 In 1934, she was ranked the seventh female player by the U.S. Lawn Tennis Association.
-She divorced Baron Levi in 1934, and in 1935, she married H. Walter Blumenthal, a New York stockbroker.
+She divorced Baron Levi in 1934, and in 1935 she married H. Walter Blumenthal, a New York stockbroker.